PacificCommunity/ofp-sam-proper/github.md

    to public at an appropriate time, inviting PAW and SC to examine how things were done.

-5. Automatic **backup**.
+5. Automatically **backup**.
 This means we can explore or restore any previous state and there is no danger of things being accidentally deleted.

 6. Guarantee an exact **identical archive** (clone) on Penguin of the work that was done, while enjoying the speed and efficiency of working on the laptop